Skip to main content

 warning

-Please be aware that file only can be uploaded by ‘multipart/formdata’ and because of it you can’t use nested objects
+Please be aware that a file can only be uploaded by ‘multipart/form-data’, and because of this, you can’t use nested objects.

-To create own validator your object should have two methods:
+To create your own validator, your object should have two methods:

-async validate(req.body) //throw an error on validation vailed
+async validate(req.body) // Throw an error on validation failed.

-Or error throw error object should provide “errors” array - error (why validation failed) and "path" string - body parameter
+The error object should provide an “errors” array - error (why validation failed) and a "path" string - body parameter.

 try {